 Step 2: Bring up the AssistiveTouch menu or tap the button — You can choose to have the screenshot action in the Open Menu option — which is the traditional format where the menu opens up after pressing the AssistiveTouch button.
-To customize the menu, go to Settings > General > Accessibility > AssistiveTouch and tap Customize Top Level Menu.
-There, you can tap an icon to change it or add an additional one by pressing the plus sign icon in the bottom right-hand corner.
+To customize the menu, go to Settings > Accessibility > Touch > AssistiveTouch and tap Customize Top Level Menu.
+There, you can tap an icon to change it or add another one by pressing the plus sign icon in the bottom right-hand corner.
 A list of different choices will come up and you can scroll down to add Screenshot.
 You can then choose if you want the menu to open up through single-tap, double-tap, long press, or 3D touch.
 If you’re only using AssistiveTouch for screenshots, you can set the action of taking a screenshot to any of those custom actions as well.

 Step 3: Capture the screenshot — If you chose the Open Menu format, you have to press the AssistiveTouch button to open the menu and tap the Screenshot option.
 If you chose to only have AssistiveTouch perform screenshots, then you can tap on the button depending on the custom action you chose.
 With both settings, your iPhone display will briefly flash white which signals the screen capture worked successfully.
 You will hear a faint shutter noise as well if your device isn’t on silent mode.